 Currently only accepted by Journal of Participatory Medicine |

-Article processing fees for Extraordinary Lives in Journal of Participatory Medicine will be waived.
+There is no APF for Extraordinary Lives in Journal of Participatory Medicine.

 How to State the Article Type in your Manuscript